 • Presented on fine art paper with digitally restored images.

 • 210 pages in international A4 size (8.27” x 11.69”)

-• Prologue by noted Chinese martial arts historian, Stanley Henning.
+• Prologue by noted Chinese martial arts historian, Stan Henning.

 • Hundreds of endnote references in English and Japanese.

 • Includes an Okinawan chronology from 1322 AD to the present

 When we ship your copy of this landmark book we will include a sample 3 cent Ryukyu Islands (Okinawa) karate stamp from the series that was published from 1963-65.
 At this time, Okinawa was still U.S. controlled, hence the “cents” denomination.
 The models used for the stamp illustrations were members of the Matsubayashi Ryu Dojo of Shoshin Nagamine Sensei.
 There is no charge for this service.
 We just felt that these stamps would be do more good and create more interest if they were in the hands of serious karate exponents.

 Not long after publication of this book we received a call from Japan Transocean Airways (a subsidiary of the Japanese national airline, Japan Airlines) asking if they could use the cover logo from our book on one of the new Boeing 737s they had just added to their fleet.
 They told us that our Japanese calligraphy was so beautiful that it would look amazing on the fuselage, and remind them of where karate was born.Of course, we agreed and you can go here to see the commissioning ceremony of the new airliner by the airline executives with our logo, proudly displayed on the fuselage!
 So now, every time one of these airlines lands the message is clear from our logo: Okinawa: Birthplace of Karate!